Tanishasharma11/Finding-Lanes-In-Image/README.md

 # `Lane-Detection-In-Image`
-## Detection of lanes by a self driving car according to driving state keep right rules in USA
+## Detection of lanes by a self driving car.
 The input test image: